 Getting lost in the never-ending maze of online design inspiration is not uncommon.
 Here’s a handpicked selection of some of our favorite Dribbble shots.

-Searching for website design inspiration can be a never-ending scrolling experience.
+Searching for website design inspiration can be a never-ending scrolling experience when learning how to make a website.
 After the initial delight and excitement about the wonders you may have found, your eyes can very quickly become glazed over and you find yourself sinking into a midday snooze.
 The overload of information can be overwhelming.
 That’s why we’ve decided to start a new series, picking out 12 beautiful Dribbble shots and focusing on a different area of design each time.
 First up – lettering and typography.
-Whether you’re an illustrator, UX or web designer, we’ve uncovered some real gems by talented international designers that will provide you with top-notch inspiration when it comes to choosing the best design and fonts for your website.
+Whether you’re an illustrator, UX or web designer, we’ve uncovered some real gems by talented international designers that will provide you with top-notch typography inspiration when it comes to choosing the best design and fonts for your website.
 And at the very least, some gorgeous eye candy.

 This multi-talented illustrator, designer and painter creates works whose concepts are just a touch more complex than you may realize at first glance.
 This beautiful and seemingly playful piece in fact addresses serious world issues.
 Hint: other than taking a closer look at the content itself, take note of the word choice.